 Instructors: Miguel Jimenez (laboratory of Robert Langer)

 Are humans superorganisms?
 There are more microbes permanently living in our gut than there are cells in the human body.
 This rich community of bacteria, fungi and viruses, called the microbiome, plays a central role in human health and disease.
 Recent research has linked this passenger community to nutrition, circadian rhythms, infectious disease, inflammatory disease, cancer, diabetes, arthritis and even immune system and nervous system development.
-The connections seem to be so far-reaching that some scientists are starting to consider this human-microbiome system as a “holobiont” or “superorganism.”
+The connections seem to be so far-reaching that some scientists are starting to consider the human-microbiome system as a “holobiont” or “superorganism.”
 Why are we realizing this situation only now?
 Are microbes actually interacting with us so fundamentally?
 What are the mechanisms by which effects of the microbiome are mediated?
-Could we survive without our microbiome?
+Can we survive without our microbiome?
 How can we analyze such a complex system?
 Can we exploit the microbiome to improve human health?
 Can interactions with microbes be harnessed for drug delivery?
 In this course, we will explore the primary scientific literature to find the answers to these questions and learn to critically assess observational and experimental data and to distinguish between correlation and causality.
 We will discuss several of the key signaling molecules that mediate the interactions between humans and their microbiomes, such as human-produced antimicrobial peptides, microbial pheromones, bacterial peptide toxins, microbial carbohydrates and neuroactive microbial metabolites.
 We will learn about recent methods that make possible the analysis of these interactions.
 We will learn about cutting-edge technologies, such as next-generation DNA and RNA sequencing and the use of germ-free mice.
 Finally, we will discuss how a large reduction in the cost of DNA synthesis is enabling the design and development of synthetic microbes that can be used to interrogate and manipulate the microbiome.
 Together these mechanistic insights and emerging tools are transforming microbiome research and might lead to new types of therapeutics and drug delivery for improving human health.
 This course will feature a virtual tour of Synlogic Therapeutics, a leading microbial therapeutics company founded out of MIT as well as guest discussions with scientists from Vedanta Biosciences (a microbiome biotechnology.